Madison Township, Columbia County, Pennsylvania

 Madison Township is a township in Columbia County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
 The population was 1,566 at the 2020 census.

 Geography

 Madison Township is in northwestern Columbia County, bordered by Lycoming County to the north, Montour County to the west, and Hemlock Township.

 According to the United States Census Bureau, the township has a total area of 91.3 sqkm, of which 91.1 sqkm is land and 0.3 sqkm, or 0.30%, is water.
 The eastern boundary of the township is formed by Little Fishing Creek, which flows south towards Fishing Creek and the Susquehanna River.
 The west-center part of the township is in a valley which drains westward to Chillisquaque Creek, a tributary of the West Branch Susquehanna River.

+The township contains the census-designated place of Jerseytown.